-What is a Perpetuity?
+What is Perpetuity?

 A Perpetuity refers to a constant stream of cash flows payments anticipated to continue indefinitely.